soo-bak/soo-bak/README.md

 ---

 🎓 I majored in **Business Administration** and **English Linguistics** at **HUFS** (Hankuk University of Foreign Studies).<br>
-🚀 42 Seoul alumnus with deep roots in system-level programming, algorithmic problem-solving, and architectural thinking <br>
+🚀 42 Seoul alumnus with deep roots in system-level programming, algorithmic problem-solving, and architectural thinking. <br>
-  — now blending those skills into creative game design <br>
 🎮 Currently pursuing my passion as a **Game Designer**, blending creativity with logic.

 ---